 2. HEALTH CARE PROVIDER

-Check in with your healthcare provider about making an appointment or signing up for a vaccine clinic.
+Check in with your healthcare provider about what vaccination clinics or appointments may be available.

 - Beaver Dam Marshfield Medical Center

-- Beloit Health System - Patients can request to make an appointment through the MyHealth portal or use the hospital system’s COVID-19 Resource Center website.
-You can also call 608-364-5663.
+- Beloit Health System - Patients can request to make an appointment through the MyHealth portal or by calling 608-364-5663.